pallets-eco/flask-alembic/README.rst

 *   Configuration is taken from Flask instead of alembic.ini.
 *   The migrations are stored directly in the migrations folder instead of the versions folder.
 *   The extension provides the migration environment instead of env.py.
-*   Does not support offline migrations.
+*   Does not (currently) support offline migrations.

 Differences from Flask-Migrate